SkepticMystic/BC-wiki/docs/Getting Started/Views.md

 ## Trail/Grid View

 The trail view shows all the paths going up the `parent` tree.
 There are two visualisations of these paths, the Path view (1), and the Grid view (2)

 ![](https://i.imgur.com/FbMLEys.png)

 You can show one or the other, both, or neither.
-You can change this in [[settings]]
+You can change this in [settings](../Settings.md).

 ## List/Matrix View